JacekDubikowski/build-your-own-framework/readme.md

 ### Dependency Injection Principle

 [Wikipedia](https://en.wikipedia.org/wiki/Dependency_injection) describes *Dependency Injection* as

 > a design pattern in which an object or function receives other objects or functions that it depends on.

 But how is it done?
 The pattern separates object creation from its usage.
 The required objects are provided ("injected") during runtime and the pattern's implementation handles the creation of dependencies.

-*NOTE: Dependency Injection is implementation of [Inversion of control](https://www.wikiwand.com/en/Inversion_of_control)!*
+*NOTE: Dependency Injection is the implementation of [Inversion of control](https://www.wikiwand.com/en/Inversion_of_control)!*

 ### Available Dependency Injection solutions